The Referral Process

 When you prescribe a United Therapeutics treatment, please explain the following referral process to your patient.

-- An ASSIST Associate will contact your patient to collect any incomplete information, review their insurance coverage with estimated co-pays, and schedule their prescription shipment along with any applicable nursing support
+- The chosen Specialty Pharmacy will contact your patient to collect any incomplete information, review their insurance coverage with estimated co-pays, and schedule their prescription shipment along with any applicable nursing support

-Send the completed referral form and copy of patient’s insurance cards to one of the Specialty Pharmacies below or your local Veteran Affairs Pharmacy.
+Send the completed referral form and a copy of each of the patient’s insurance cards to one of the Specialty Pharmacies below or your local Veteran Affairs Pharmacy.

-Refer to the following steps to better understand the process after you prescribe Adcirca.
+Refer to the following steps to better understand the process after you prescribe Remodulin.

 Let your patient know that after your office submits the referral form, an ASSIST Associate will call them to verify insurance coverage or to obtain additional information.

 It is very important that the patient answers or returns this call, or the approval process could be delayed.
 You may want to let your patient know that the call will come from Melbourne, Florida, showing an area code of 321.

 Remodulin is a prostacyclin vasodilator indicated for the treatment of pulmonary arterial hypertension (PAH; WHO Group 1) to diminish symptoms associated with exercise.
 Studies establishing effectiveness included patients with NYHA Functional Class II-IV symptoms and etiologies of idiopathic or heritable PAH (58%), PAH associated with congenital systemic-to-pulmonary shunts (23%), or PAH associated with connective tissue diseases (19%).

 In patients with PAH requiring transition from epoprostenol, Remodulin is indicated to diminish the rate of clinical deterioration.
 Consider the risks and benefits of each drug prior to transition.

 Important Safety Information for Remodulin